SunweiWang/ISQA-3420Assignmen5/README.md

 # ISQA-3420Assignment1

-This is the assignment for Managing IN a Digital World
+This is the assignment for Managing in a Digital World